angeldzzz23/Thoughts/README.md

 -  Proper metadata enables tracking and analysis of your artists' performance.
 It is crucial for making informed decisions about marketing, promotion, and other label operations.

+# Fucking It Up - Incomplete or incorrect metatada
+- loss of revenue
+- Damaged credibility and reputation
+- Legal issues and financial penalties over over rights ownership, copyright violations, licensing difficulties
+- Inaccuracy in the chart and award show tracking (awards)
+- Inefficient catalogue management, Difficulties in organization and decision-making based on inaccurate information
+-

 # Managing your metadata
 - Accurate metadata is essential when running a record label because it means your artist work is propertly credited, roalties are paid and users can quickly discover your music